eluinstra/ebms-admin/ebms-admin/ssl.md

 See [here]({{ site.baseurl }}/ebms-admin/command.html#start-with-https) to configure the Web/SOAP/REST server keystore, where `-keystorePath` points to the SSL server keystore.

-### Configure the Web/SOAP/REST SSL client keystore

-See [here]({{ site.baseurl }}/ebms-admin/command.html#start-with-https-and-client-authentication) to configure the Web/SOAP/REST client keystore, where `-clientstorePath` points to the SSL client keystore.

 ## Truststore

 ### Create a truststore